cychoi/gwenbell.com/presence.md

 Presence
 --------
+### <del style="color: #999;">$275</del> $125

-<a href="http://gwenbell.fetchapp.com/sell/evaeroda/ppc"><button style="font-size: 1.2em; font-weight: normal;">Buy Now | $125</button></a>
+<a href="http://gwenbell.fetchapp.com/sell/evaeroda/ppc"><button style="font-size: 1.2em; font-weight: normal;">Buy Now</button></a>

 ***

 ### What is presence?

+Presence is everything you need to unhook from digital drama, delete what you don't need anymore, take a digital sabbatical, mourn the loss of old technologies and lay the foundation to learn harder tech skills, like Git and Node.

-Presence is a distillation of the best I've offered over the past three years.
+It's a distillation of the best I've offered over the past three years.
 The journey starts in Boulder, Colorado and ends in Brooklyn, New York.

 Presence includes as a bonus my most recent work, Terminal.